The highs and (mostly) lows of Alexis Sanchez's time at Man United

 Early exit from Europe

-Later that same month, United were eliminated from the Champions League round of 16 in forlorn fashion after a wretched performance over two legs against Sevilla.
+Later that same month, United were eliminated from the Champions League round of 16 in forlorn fashion with a wretched performance over two legs against Sevilla.

 Sanchez played the full 90 minutes in both games but failed to score, making very little contribution from his station out on the left wing.